 With the development of Deep Learning, rPPG models using various methods have been researched.
 Among the rPPG models, representative methods used as baselines include “PhysNet”, “RhytmNet”, and “Deephys” methods, and each has a different approach [4-6].
 “PhysNet” proposed a method to analyze the spatio-temporal characteristics of video pixel changes with a 3D convolutional network, and “RhythmNet” proposed a method to learn the time series characteristics of PPG by introducing a preprocessing process that converts video into STMap.
 Finally, “DeepPhys” proposed a differential image learning method that removes specular reflection information and learns the amount of change in the PPG waveform based on the DRM model.
-“PhysNet” has a problem of using a lot of memory because it uses 3D convolution, and “RhythmNet” has a problem with a large proportion of preprocessing that occurs because it uses STMap.
+“PhysNet” has a problem with using a lot of memory because it uses 3D convolution, and “RhythmNet” has a problem with a large proportion of preprocessing that occurs because it uses STMap.
 Finally, since “DeepPhys” infers two image groups, it cannot learn long-term time-series features, resulting in a problem that requires post-processing.

 In this study, we propose the concept of Axis Projection Network that complements the various problems of representative models.
 Suggestions are as follows:

-Axial Projection: Proposal of a new time series feature analysis method using axial projection.
+Axial Projection: A proposal for a new time series feature analysis method using axial projection.
 By projecting the video to various axes, the information obtained from the data in each direction is acquired.

 End-to-End rPPG inference model: Analyze facial features and perform spatio-temporal feature analysis with performance similar to STMap at the network level.